 Do you know what's the worst feeling ever?
 The feeling of NOT achieving your goals.
 Before you know it, we are at the end of the year, looking back and feeling mega disappointed in ourselves for not doing all the awesome stuff we said we would.

 You're human and I know it is hard to read this but, you're never going to smash all your goals.

 YOU WILL, however, make 10x more progress than usual if you take the time and make a simple action plan.

 It's not good enough to write down your goals and say you'll achieve them.
-You need to plan HOW to achieve them.
-I encourage you to create your own 90 day plan (or grab mine here) and see how it works for you.
+You need to plan on HOW to achieve them.
+I encourage you to create your own 90-day plan (or grab mine here) and see how it works for you.